Commercial Fire Sprinklers

 A sprinkler system is a network of fixed water pipe supplied by one of two water sources with sprinkler heads fitted at specific distances apart.
 Water can be supplied via mains feed or from a tank on site with pump assisted gravity feed.
 Each system of water supply is designed to pressurise the distribution pipe network.

 All areas of the building to be protected are covered by a grid of pipes with sprinkler heads fitted into them at predetermined intervals.
 Water from a tank via pumps or from the town’s main (subject to incoming water pressure and flow) is delivered into the system.
+Sprinkler heads can be placed in enclosed roof spaces and into floor ducts where fires can start unnoticed.
+In a large warehouse they may be placed within storage racks as well as the roof.

 At the point where the water enters the sprinkler system there is a valve.
 This valve should be serviced every six months, with rubber seals changed on an annual basis.
 The FSE engineering team have a great deal of experience and knowledge regarding valve sets.